junbohuang/TheSouldHealingBot/README.md

 ## how to run
 ### run bash files in terminal for opencc/twitter dataset, or inference
 ### first acquire and split data
+'''bash
-- python split_data.py
+python split_data.py
+'''
 ### then run bash
+'''bash
-- bash opencc.sh
+bash opencc.sh
-- bash twitter.sh
+bash twitter.sh'''
 ### inference can be done once the model has checkpoint available
+'''bash
-- bash infer.sh
+bash infer.sh'''